jdiazram/jdiazram/README.md

 ## Hi there 👋 I'm Jorge

-I’m a Assistant Professor at University Tarapaca, affiliated at Engineering and Technologys Department - Engineering School, and currently I’m Phd student in Engineering Sciences in the Computer Science area from @dccuc and @ialab_uc
+I’m a Assistant Professor at University Tarapaca, affiliated at Engineering and Technologys Department - Engineering School, and currently I’m Phd student in Engineering Sciences in the Computer Science area from @dccuc and [ialab_uc](https://ialab.ing.puc.cl/)

 My current research field are Machine Learning and Deep Learning.